 Take a peek at our 2023 Evangelism Conference Schedule

 $425 – Onsite lodging and meals

 $325 – Commuting and no meals

 Rev. Christopher Byrd

-Rev. Christopher Byrd has recently received a call to serve as full-time evangelist at Grace Orthodox Presbyterian Church in Westfield, NJ.
-He served as Evangelism Coordinator at the Boardwalk Chapel for 5 summers.
+Rev. Christopher Byrd is serving as the evangelist at Grace Orthodox Presbyterian Church in Westfield, NJ as part of a team ministry approach to home missions.
+He is also the Evangelism Director at the Boardwalk Chapel.
 He has been involved with missions both at home and oversees, and also leads evangelism training and seminars with local churches.

 Rev. Al Baker